Zorroa/zvi-examples/videoplayer/README.md

 This will generate the file gcp-video-text-detection.webvtt or will be called MODULE-NAME.webvtt if using another module.

-Now that we have our WEBVTT file, we can now add it as a track for our video element.
+Now that we have our WEBVTT file, we can now add it as a track to our HTML5 video element.

 ```html
 <video